Facial Eczema

 • Paddocks with minimal remaining grass should be closed off until good regrowth has occurred.
 Heavy rain helps by washing spores into the ground.

-• Alternative feedstuffs - these should be freely available during the danger periods, particularly good quality hay, as it reduces the proportion of paddock grazed material.
+• Alternative feedstuffs - these should be freely available during the danger periods, especially good quality hay as it reduces the proportion of paddock grazed material the alpacas eat.

 It should be noted from observations in other ruminant species that excessive consumption of zinc for extended periods of time is known to lead to mild pancreatitis and copper deficiency.
 Because of this, a maximum period of 100 days is recommended for sheep and cattle.
 Unfortunately, there are no studies with alpacas into this dosing period so rightly or wrongly, the same recommendation has been followed.
 It can be seen from the graph that the 100 days of dosing expires during April when spore counts are still elevated so some owners extend this period.
 The onset and severity of the facial eczema seasons vary so having grass samples tested and keeping a close watch on spore counts is essential.

-It is notable that the peak of the FE season can be at any point in the 16 week risk period.
-In 2021 there were two peaks (in weeks 9 and 14) whereas 2022 peaked in week 6.
-In particularly bad FE years, an extended period of dosing with zinc pellets and feed supplementation will be needed - the side-effect of mild but reversible pancreatitis is a far better outcome for the alpaca as compared with death through liver failure.
+Please note that the peak of spore production during the FE season can be at any time in the 16 week risk period.
+In 2021 there were in fact two peaks (in weeks 9 and 14) whereas 2022 peaked only in week 6.
+In particularly bad FE years, an extended period of dosing with zinc pellets and feed supplementation will be needed - the side-effect of mild but reversible pancreatitis is a far better outcome for the alpaca when compared with death through liver failure.

 References.